 “Your electronics are another prime target,” says Christina Mullen, a home security expert for Vivint Source.
 “When it comes to electronics and appliances, the burglar is going to take the most accessible items.
 They do not want to spend more time trying to take an appliance that is mounted on the wall, hard to reach or hidden items.”
 Mullen says that burglars tend to like small yet expensive AI Assistants like Alexa-enabled devices and Google Homes.

 Maybe switching to credit or debit cards is the right idea—burglars love to sift through your drawers and purses for cold, hard cash.
-Unlike traceable debit and credit cards, once it’s gone, cash can’t be cancelled and can’t be found again.
+Unlike traceable debit and credit cards, once it’s gone, cash can’t be cancelled and will never be recovered.
 In addition, cash loss can be hard to prove to insurers, especially when excessive amounts are stolen.

-Here are more things you should never leave in the car.
+Here are 15 things you should never leave in your car.

 Unmounted TVs and other electronics

 Your child’s new Switch?
 Your PS4?
 These cutting-edge gaming consoles are sleek, powerful, and most of all, extremely portable.
 These two items—which could fit cozily in a briefcase—are high-cost and low-density, making them the perfect steal for any burglar.
 Thieves also love to steal TVs, but only unmounted ones.
 “Remember, convenience is key,” says Mullen.
 “If your TV is mounted on the wall and bolted in, it’s no longer an easy target and is less likely to get stolen.”